copernicus-mogley/zkav.club/opportunities/README.md

 ### Volunteer

-[Recording Station](/recording-station/) is the portable setup ZK AV Club brings to events to record conversations and workshops.
+[Recording Station](/recording-station/) is the portable setup Zk Av Club brings to events to record conversations and workshops.

 Volunteering for the Recording Station is currently invite‑only.